Native

 and heartwarming stories.
 She's thinking now of a recipe book.

-Not every case of obesity and diabetes among Indians can be
+Not every case of obesity and diabetes among Native Americans

-blamed solely on fry bread, of course.
-But Harjo has a point.
+can be blamed solely on fry bread, of course.
+But Harjo has

-Among Indians, the prevalence of Type 2 diabetes - the most
+Among Native Americans, the prevalence of Type 2 diabetes -

-common form - is more than double what it is in the general
+the most common form - is more than double what it is in the

-population.
-Fueled by obesity, poor diet and a sedentary lifestyle,
+general population.
+Fueled by obesity, poor diet and a sedentary

-Type 2 diabetes is occurring a full decade sooner in Indians,
+lifestyle, Type 2 diabetes is occurring a full decade sooner

-when people are between 20 and 29 years old.
+in Native Americans, when people are between 20 and 29 years

-Many believe the diabetes rate began to skyrocket when Indians
+Many believe the diabetes rate began to skyrocket when Native

-stopped living off the land and began using government rations.
+Americans stopped living off the land and began using government

-For decades, researchers with the National Institutes of Health
+rations.
+For decades, researchers with the National Institutes

-have been studying the Pima Indians in Arizona, who have the
+of Health have been studying the Pima Indians in Arizona, who

-highest incidence of diabetes in the world, to determine if
+have the highest incidence of diabetes in the world, to determine

-there is a genetic reason they are more susceptible to the disease.
+if there is a genetic reason they are more susceptible to the

 Here on the Tohono O'odham reservation near Tucson, more than